How Does Google Analytics 4 Improve Data Privacy? - GDPR Compliance

 Strengthening User Privacy Through IP Anonymization

 IP anonymization is one of Google Analytics 4's most prominent privacy enhancement features.
-GA4 anonymizes users' IP addresses by default, thereby, limiting data collection to the general area rather than specific locations.
+GA4 anonymizes users' IP addresses by default, limiting data collection to the general area rather than specific locations.

 Since this measure protects user identities and reduces potential privacy risks, therefore, it aligns with GDPR principles and allows businesses to track essential website metrics while respecting user privacy preferences.